vegaprotocol/specs/0000-pegged-orders.md

 * Switch a market to auction and make sure the pegged orders are parked.
 * Switch a market from auction to continuous trading to make sure the orders are unparked.
 * Try to insert non LIMIT orders and make sure they are rejected.
+* Test where both buy and sell orders are pegged against a mid which is not a whole number.